-Research priorities are established by the Steering Committees for each of the Sectorial Funds, based on the strategic actions of the Government Plan (Brasil Plano Maior).
-The articulation and integration of these Sectors is managed by the Sectorial Funds Coordination Committees.
-The Steering Committee is integrated by ministry representatives linked with the sector, government agencies, universities, enterprises, the FINEP and the CNPq.
-The Steering Committees define the guidelines, actions and investment plans of funded sectors.
+Transport research priorities are established by the Steering Committees for each of the transport Sectorial Funds, based on the strategic actions of the Government Plan.
+The integration of these Sectors is managed by the Sectorial Funds Coordination Committees.
+The Steering Committee is integrated by ministry representatives from the Ministry of Science, Technology, Innovation and Communications (MCTIC) and the Ministry of Infrastructure, government agencies, universities, enterprises and funding institutions.

-The Ministry of Science, Technology and Innovation (MCTI) is the leading government institution for research in transport strategy issues.
-The Ministry manages the National Fund of Scientific and Technological Development (Fundo Nacional de Desenvolvimento Científico e Tecnológico, FNDCT), which is the budget source for the Sectorial Funds.
-Additionally, the MCTI manage 26 Research Support Foundations (FAPs) which are located in each federal state and at the Federal District of Brasilia.
+The Ministry of Science, Technology, Innovation and Communications (MCTIC) is the government institution responsible for creating, implementing and managing research policy and operation in Brazil.
+The Ministry manages funding agencies and 26 Research Support Foundations (FAPs) which are located in each federal state and at the Federal District of Brasilia.
 These research support foundations aim to assist the research and innovation community in their respective state.

-In Brazil, the main funding institutions of transport research are the FINEP, the CNPq and the FAP’s.
-While FINEP manages the resources of the Sectorial Funds and receives additional funding for its own innovation programmes, CNPq is the main public source for research funding.
+While FINEP manages the resources of Sectorial Funds and receives additional funding for its own innovation programmes, CNPq is the main public source for research funding: